HyperloopatVCU/FlightComputer/README.md

 stop the pod.
 Finally, the HardwareControllers are controlled by the StateMachine to control things like the motor and brakes.

+## Configuration
+Generally most configuration information and collection of glabal variables on the pod are stored in the config.ini file at the programs root.
+The two things not configured in the config.ini file are the logger and the network.
+The logger is configured using its own seperate log.ini file and the network configuration file will be created soon.
+To clarify, by the network configuration, I do not mean the configuration file for the tcp server, I am referring to the file that gets broadcasted across the network at the start up of the pod to let the microcontroller understand how the system looks.

 ## Prerequisites
 Certain python 3 packages are needed to run some commands
 ```